“When we charge forward as one heartbeat, with clear values, we can change the world. This is the path to freedom.”

 The goal of Integral Yoga® is to develop an easeful body, peaceful mind, and useful life.

-Integral Yoga® for children, adolescents, and their mentors encourages connection, compassion, creativity, flexibility, strength, awareness, and self mastery.
+Integral Yoga® for young people and their mentors encourages connection, compassion, creativity, flexibility, strength, awareness, and self mastery.
 Classes include age appropriate asanas, breath work, deep relaxation, and meditation.

 The purpose of Accessible Yoga is to share this inclusive practice with all people, regardless of ability or background, as we all deserve equal access to the teachings which offer individual empowerment toward an awakening of the collective consciousness.